Skip to main content

 3. Close potential nutrient gaps ahead of time!

-Best prenatal vitamins and minerals to look out for are: Folic acid, iron, iodine, zinc, vitamin B6, vitamin B12, vitamin A and eventually DHA – an omega-3 fatty acid you may want to include as part of your preconception supplementation, especially if you don’t eat much or any oily fish, where it is naturally found.
+The best pre pregnancy vitamins and minerals to look out for include: Folic acid, iron, iodine, zinc, vitamin B6, vitamin B12, vitamin A and eventually DHA – an omega-3 fatty acid worth adding if you don’t eat much (or any) oily fish.

-Closing nutrient gaps prior to pregnancy is one of the best steps you can take now—for your health and your future baby’s.
+Filling nutrient gaps before pregnancy is one of the best things you can do—for your own well-being and your future baby’s healthy start.

 Made with love.
 All copyrights reserved © 2024 BabyBelly Nutrition